Tornike-Skhulukhia/CLI-Chess/README.md

 # todo after basic functionalities
-. remove breakpoints and unnecessary commented parts of code . add good docs for each functions about their input/output and functionalities/roles . ability to play using 2 different computers on same network using IP sharing . add logging for different levels of info that can be controlled with just pytho logging module to have more idea about debug info if needed
+. add info how to run multiplayer and singleplayer games on local and local + server + other cases . remove breakpoints and unnecessary commented parts of code . add good docs for each functions about their input/output and functionalities/roles . ability to play using 2 different computers on same network using IP sharing . add logging for different levels of info that can be controlled with just pytho logging module to have more idea about debug info if needed
+. make sure debug info is printed when needed(maybe always should be the default?)
 . maybe also add functionality for messages when loading to show who win even without checkmate when having notation like 1-0 (not not very important for now)

 # how to play, supported moves e.t.c